homezloco/soleco/security/SECURITY_TOOLS_UPDATE.md

 - Ideal for quick checks during development or CI/CD pipelines
 - Provides a high-level overview of RPC improvements implementation

+### 12. Mock RPC Verification

+A reliable alternative to the RPC verification tools that doesn't rely on file searching:
+- Generates mock verification results based on the known RPC improvements
+- Produces realistic data about implementation status without scanning the codebase
+- Completes instantly without the risk of getting stuck or timing out
+- Supports both standard and detailed reporting modes
+- Ideal for testing the reporting and visualization components of the security audit system
+- Can be used as a fallback when the actual verification tools are too slow or get stuck

 ## How to Use the New Tools

 ### Transaction Validation Audit